Willichi/alx-low_level_programming/README.md

-my Readme directory on alx-low_level_programming
+This is my first Readme on alx-low_level_programming